Lawn Diseases in Southeast PA & Northern DE Guide

 Prevention = proper mowing, watering, fertilization, and aeration.

-Fungicides are a backup, not a substitute for good cultural care.
+Fungicides are a backup, not a substitute for good cultural care

 Local universities (Penn State & University of Delaware Extensions) provide regional disease alerts and recommended fungicide lists.